-In this Walmart customer value proposition example, we can see specific organisational value drivers that Wal Mart hypothesises is its primary performance drivers, i.e., things that they think they perform well at as a business.
+In this Walmart customer value proposition example, we can see specific organisational value drivers that Walmart hypothesises are its primary performance drivers, i.e., things that they think they perform well at as a business.

 They have doubtless spent much time thinking about and researching their source of value as a business beyond the traditional SV formula. (i.e., countless market research projects, data analytics, consultants, etc.).
 However, it is their commercial function and pricing teams that have helped them to turn their customer value proposition example into cash profit.

-Wal-Mart, Caltex, Telstra have something in common.
+Walmart, Caltex and Telstra have something in common.
 They have each established a commercial function, and specialist pricing teams to refine their customer value proposition example.
-These teams continually validate organisational value drivers with customers to ensure their offer to market is relevant and focused on their target.
+Hence, these teams continually validate organisational value drivers with customers to ensure their offer to the market is relevant and focused on their target.

-Over many years now, the Wal-Mart commercial function have focused on validating a list of hypothetical value drivers with their customers.
-They have transformed scientific hypothesising into a blueprint of customer value.
-Wal-Mart have a customer value proposition example which identifies in detail all the components which contribute to the business’ overall total economic value.
-They have defined their total economic value to deliver an immediate and direct impact on shareholder value.
+Over many years now, Walmart’s commercial functions have focused on validating a list of hypothetical value drivers with their customers.
+Additionally, they have transformed scientific hypothesising into a blueprint of customer value.
+Walmart has a customer value proposition example that identifies in detail all the components which contribute to the business’ overall total economic value.
+Thus, they have defined their total economic value to deliver an immediate and direct impact on shareholder value.

 The pricing team works hard to attach an economic value to each component value driver in their customer value proposition example (as shown in the Walmart example above).
-One of the reasons they do this is to enable the business to make more accurate cash flow projections.
-The other important reason is to set optimal price points based on value not just costs to generate additional and immediate EBIT for the business in the short term (i.e., value-based pricing & revenue management).
+In effect, one of the reasons they do this is to enable the business to make more accurate cash flow projections.
+Also, the other important reason is to set optimal price points based on value not just costs to generate additional and immediate EBIT for the business in the short term (i.e., value-based pricing and revenue management).

 In the past, many businesses have tried to undertake some form of value engineering or value driver analysis.
 The majority have not, however, taken an agile approach to value or pricing.
-Many remain disconnected from their customers.
+Thus, many businesses remain disconnected from their customers.
 Economic value is still vague and open to speculation.

-A vague customer value proposition example is no use at all to a business.
-Thoroughly testing a customer value proposition example is the only way to ensure it is truly customer focused.
+A vague customer value proposition example is of no use at all to a business.
+Thoroughly testing a customer value proposition example is the only way to ensure it is truly customer-focused.
 The business understands the value differentials occurring in a dynamic market by product and segment in dollar terms.

 Food for thought

-Do you think customers would have rated these value drivers in the same way Walmart head office first rated themselves?
+Do you think customers would have rated these value drivers in the same way Walmart’s head office first rated themselves?

 We can help you with this question…

-In conclusion, there were some surprising differences between Wal-Mart’s perception of value and their customer perception of value.
-Because of these small differences, Wal-Mart generate as much as 10%-15% additional EBIT a year.
+In conclusion, there were some surprising differences between Walmart’s perception of value and their customer perception of value.
+Because of these small differences, Walmart generates as much as 10%-15% additional EBIT a year.